einstin88/Sapling/README.md

 - [x] changelog
 - [ ] disclaimer
 - *Features*
+	- [ ] ability to change the number of results returned
 	- [ ] OCR capability for unreadable PDFs
 	- [ ] extract text from docx files
 	- [ ] save output to pdf
 	- [ ] POS parsing
+	- [ ] handles different types of questions differently. eg. how/why/what questions
+	- [ ] host the scirpt in the cloud for web based deployment
 - *Bug fixes*
 	- [ ] handle error when query does not produce any matches